victorlordcz/victorlordcz/README.md

 ### Hi!
 I'm Victor Lord 😁🤚

-- 🔭 I’m currently working at: BAT Brasil
+- 🔭 I’m currently working at:
-- 🌱 I’m currently learning: Python‚ PL/SQL
+- 🌱 I’m currently learning: Python and Javascript
 - 📫 How to reach me: victor_oliveira_lord@hotmail.com or on my LinkedIn